allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 How do I delete a Mission Event?
 Right-click on it and select Delete Mission Event.

 How do I add a group of Mission Events?
 Mission Event Sets are useful when the same mission events are used repeatedly with maybe only the dates changing.
 Using a Mission Event Set you don’t have to build the profile from scratch each time, only the first time.
-Subsequently, you can simply add a Mission Event Set to a mission and identify a new base date.
-Al the other dates wil adjust accordingly.
+Subsequently, you can simply add a Mission Event Set to a mission and identify a new base date. all the other dates wil adjust accordingly.

 How do I create a Mission Event Set?
 Enter the individual events in the Mission Events grid with dates and then right-click and select Save Mission Event Set.
 A dialog box will appear asking for a name and description for the set.
 When completed, the set will be saved and the set name will appear in the Available Mission Event Sets grid on the Mission Events Builder tab.

 How do I add a Mission Event Set to a mission?
 Highlight the desired mission and select the Mission Events Builder tab.
 Highlight the set in the Available Mission Event Sets grid and click the Add Set to Mission button.
 A dialog will appear requesting a date to offset.
 All the events will offset from that date.
 A dialog will appear asking what to do about existing Mission Events, always select Yes.

-How do I clear al Mission Events?
+How do I clear all Mission Events?
 Click Clear Mission Events.
 This deletes all mission events except Show and Post Mission End.

 How can I freeze a Mission Event date/time?
 Click Freeze/Unfreeze Date/Time.
 Freezing a date/time prevents cascade options from taking effect.
 Frozen date/times are displayed with a blue background.